st4ple/sherlock/README.md

 Sherlock
 ========

 Simple command line tool that indexes and analyzes changes of files and directories for a given root path.
+Written in Java.

 ## Usage